A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 File servers are often used to store data files so that multiple clients on the same network can access them.

-This allows for easier collaboration as users can access, edit, and share files from the same server.
+This allows for easier collaboration as users can access, edit, and share files from the same server for database.

 8. Application Servers

-An application server typically provides a platform for developers to build applications.
+An application server typically provides microsoft’s virtual machine platform for developers to build applications.

 They can also be used to host applications so that they can be accessed by users over a network.